FiliusMahiae/TemporalMailCLI/README.md

-# TempMailCLI
+# TemporalMailCLI

-**TempMailCLI** is a command-line tool to generate and manage temporary email accounts directly from the Linux terminal.
+**TemporalMailCLI** is a command-line tool to generate and manage temporary email accounts directly from the Linux terminal.
 This project allows you to quickly create an email address and password for short-term usage, ideal for receiving verification links, temporary notifications, and protecting your main inbox from spam.

 ## Features